zehanort/iffinity/README.md

 ### Is that it?

 That's just scratching the surface!
+There are different ways to organize your scripts, your stylesheets, a powerful tag system, and more!

 To get to know the engine and see if it's for you, you can check out the documentation in the [repo wiki](https://github.com/zehanort/iffinity/wiki).
 There, you can find a lot more information about the engine, including a lot of examples and tutorials, as well as the full documentation of the engine's API.

 ### Can I contribute?